sirjofri/finance-scripts/Readme.md

 -----

 This package comes with 4 different `(g)awk` scripts.
-These scripts to _not_ directly work with files, they just receive records form `stdin` and write to `stdout`/`stderr`.
+These scripts to _not_ directly work with files, they just receive records from `stdin` and write to `stdout`/`stderr`.

 `fin-month` parses the input records and outputs some monthly statistics about